Auditory Processing Disorder in Children

 About 40% of learning disabilities are hereditary.
 Auditory processing disorder fits into this pattern, it runs in families.

 Finally, we should note that the most common cause of auditory processing disorder in children is “none of the above”.
-It’s a tough skill to master, and many children simply require more time and stimulation than their surrounding environment provides.
+It’s a tough skill to master, requiring incredibly fast processing and many children simply require more time and stimulation than their surrounding environment provides.

 A Child’s Day With Auditory Processing Disorder

-Auditory processing disorder in children can be very challenging, for you and for your child.
-When you are young, your day job is school, getting an education.
-With auditory processing disorder, your child’s school day may be more frustrating and humiliating than you realize.
+Auditory processing disorder in children can be very challenging.
+When we are young, our day job is school.
+Our primary focus is getting an education.
+With auditory processing disorder, a child’s school day may be more challenging, frustrating and sometimes humiliating than anyone realizes.

 - He may be missing much of what the teacher is saying in class, particularly in noisy classrooms.

 - Homework can be frustrating and stressful.
 This stems from not understanding the assignment, an inability to follow the lesson in class and/or reading problems.